Node similarity distribution of complex networks and its application in link prediction: Conclusion

-Here we present the definitions of some typical similarity indices of link prediction that are used in the main text, including CN, RA, AA, LP, and Katz.
+We present the definitions of some typical similarity indices that are used in the main text, including CN, RA, AA, LP, and Katz.
 We denote the similarity score of node pair ($a,b$) by $S_{ab}$ and the corresponding similarity matrix by $\mathbf{S}$. $\Omega_{ab}$ is the set of common neighbors of node pair ($a,b$). $k_z$ is the degree of node $z$.
-Also, $\mathbf{A}^l$ represents the $l$-th power of the adjacency matrix $\mathbf{A}$, and $(\mathbf{A}^l)_{ab}$ equals the number of paths of length $l$ between node $a$ and $b$.\\ (1) Common neighbors (CN) index \cite{liben07}.
+Also, $\mathbf{A}^l$ represents the $l$-th power of the adjacency matrix $\mathbf{A}$, and $(\mathbf{A}^l)_{ab}$ equals the number of paths of length $l$ between node $a$ and $b$.\\ \begin{enumerate}[i)]

+\item Common neighbors (CN) index \cite{liben07}.
 This index quantifies the similarity of a pair of nodes as the number of common neighbors they share,

-(2) Resource Allocation (RA) index \cite{zhou09}.
+\item Resource Allocation (RA) index \cite{zhou09}.
 This index is enlightened by the resource allocation problem.
 Each neighbor of node $a$ gets a unit of resource from node $a$ and then equally distributes it to all its neighbors.
 The amount of resource obtained by node $b$ can be taken as the similarity of nodes $a$ and $b$,

-(3) Adamic-Adar (AA) Index \cite{adamic03}.
-This index is also dependent on the common neighbors, similar to the CN and RA, while each common neighbor is penalized by the inverse logarithm of its degree,
+\item Adamic-Adar (AA) Index \cite{adamic03}.
+Similar to CN and RA, this index is also dependent on the common neighbors, while each common neighbor is penalized by the inverse logarithm of its degree,

-(4) Local Path (LP) Index \cite{lu09}.
+\item Local Path (LP) Index \cite{lu09}.
 The above three indices consider only the contribution of common neighbors (paths of length 2) in link prediction.
 The paths of larger length between two nodes can also reflect, to some extent, their similarity, especially when there are no common neighbors.
 Besides the common neighbors, the LP index further considers the paths of length 3, which is defined as

-where $ \varphi$ is a free parameter controlling the weight of paths of length 3 in the measurement of node similarity.
-In the experiment, we set empirically $\varphi=0.02$, which is a proper value for the three real-world networks considered in the main text.\\ (5) Katz index \cite{katz53}.
-This index considers all the paths between two nodes,
+where $ \varphi$ is a free parameter controlling the weight of paths of length 3 in the measurement of node-similarity.
+In the experiment, we set empirically $\varphi=0.02$, which is a proper value for the three real-world networks considered in the main text.\\